 As states continue to push for increased academic performance, many schools are extending class time and reducing (or even eliminating) recess.
 Sadly, this is even the case in many preschools and kindergartens.
 Unstructured free play has been replaced by regimented activities and long stretches of seat work.
 Is recess really even that important?
 I’m glad you asked!
 Here are 5 compelling reasons why recess is imperative.

-5 Compelling Reasons Why Recess is Imperative.
+5 Compelling Reasons Why Kids Need Recess Every Day

 1. Recess Provides Opportunities for Exercise

 True recess provides children the opportunity to run, jump, and play.
 You know a child has really PLAYED at recess when they line up sweaty and out of breath to go back inside.
 So many children today sit in a desk for 6-8 hours at school, then sit and watch TV or play a tablet when they get home.
 After sitting for dinner, they go to bed for 8-10 hours.
 The majority of children get ZERO exercise on any given day, because children today simply don’t go outside and ride their bike or play tag like we used to do.
 P.E. once or twice a week gives them a little bit of exercise, but children need unstructured, outdoor recess time daily to get necessary exercise.

 I don’t know about you, but I seldom sit and work for hours on end with no break.
 I may get up to do a load of laundry, or run an errand, or get up to get a drink or snack.
 But I never SIT for hours on end without a break.
 Unfortunately, we’re expecting our students to do just this.
 AND, we’re expecting them to concentrate and perform academically.
 That’s a recipe for disaster!
 Studies show that students who have regular recess are better able to concentrate and perform in class and are less fidgety on recess days.
 (Dr. Olga Jarrett- Georgia State University)